spakov/furminal/README.md

 - Pretty Good vttest pass rate (see link)
 - Pretty Good performance

-Additionally, w6t implements the following features:
+Additionally, Furminal implements the following features:
 - Several choices of window backdrop types to choose from, from solid colors to complete transparency
 - A minimalist appearance
 - Some basic command-line options